hirsimaki-markus/laptop-to-media-pc/README.md

 **Bill of Materials**
 - [x] Plywood for case
 - [ ] Any Arduino, preferably Pro Micro
-- [ ] Low voltage relay that can be driven by Arduino
+- [x] Low voltage relay that can be driven by Arduino
 - [ ] Additional board that connects to the motherboard, milled at fablab
 - [ ] Arduino combatible light and sound sensors
+- [x] Testing pins to connect additional board to motherboard without soldering
+- [x] power button to bypass relay logic manually when needed

 ---